klayhopgood/Shopify_API_Google_Sheets_App_Script/README.md

 Need to set up a google sheets with the pages Daily Revenue, Product Sales and Largest Orders Each page needs to have the headers mentioned above for the corresponding page.

+The ongoing script is to then pull the new data the update the spreadsheet. that's the one to use on an ongoing basis